Ryan McMahon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.

-- Velasquez gets the start for the Pirates, his fourth of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts through 13 1/3 innings pitched.
+- Oviedo gets the start for the Pirates, his fourth of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts through 18 1/3 innings pitched.

-- The righty's most recent time out was on Thursday against the St. Louis Cardinals, when he went six scoreless innings while giving up three hits.
+- His most recent time out was on Saturday against the St. Louis Cardinals, when the righty went seven innings, surrendering one earned run while giving up six hits.

-- The 30-year-old has amassed an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.